dustinpfister/blog_posts/_posts/vuejs-bind.md

 layout: post
 categories: vuejs
 id: 468
-updated: 2021-01-25 12:58:56
+updated: 2021-01-25 13:04:45
-version: 1.7
+version: 1.8
 ---

-As yes [vue bind](https://vuejs.org/v2/guide/syntax.html) may refer to one of the many ways to bind some text to an element in a vue js template.
+The term [vue bind](https://vuejs.org/v2/guide/syntax.html) may refer to one of the many ways to bind some text to an element in a vue js template.
 There are text nodes, there are attribute names and values for elements, and then there is raw html as well.
-There are a few ways to go about binding something to a template in vue js depending on what it is that needs to be bound to a template, so lets take a look at some vue bind examples today.
+There are a few ways to go about binding something to a template in vue js depending on what it is that needs to be bound to a template, so it is a good idea to get these things worked out when it comes to working on a vuejs project.

+There are ways to binding some kind of value to the text node of an element, for that there is the mustache syntax, and also the text dirrective.
+However what if i want to use some text not as a text node, but as a value for anattribute of an element in avuejs template?
+For these kinds of tasks there is the [vue bind dirrective](https://vuejs.org/v2/guide/syntax.html#v-bind-Shorthand).
+So lets take a look at a few simple examples of binidng text to elements in a vuejs template, using various ways inclduing the text, and bind dirrectives.

 <!-- more -->